Free Template

 Third party designee

-The form will ask you to allow an employee, a paid tax preparer, or another person to discuss the return with the IRS.
-You will need to assign a 5-digit personal identification number (PIN) to use when talking to the IRS.
+The form requires your permission to let an employee, paid tax preparer, or another person discuss your return with the IRS.
+Assign a 5-digit personal identification number (PIN) for IRS communication.

 FAQ and Common Questions on Form 941: Employer's Quarterly Federal Tax Return